-The subject property is on the western edge of the Westwood statistical neighborhood, which consists of irregular lot sizes without alleys and the absence of a grid due largely to Morrison Road running at a northeast-to-southwest diagonal through the neighborhood.
+The subject property is in the Westwood statistical neighborhood, which consists of irregular lot sizes without alleys and the absence of a grid due largely to Morrison Road running at a northeast-to-southwest diagonal through the neighborhood.
 Morrison Road serves as a commercial corridor through the neighborhood.
-Westwood Park is 0.3 miles northeast and Garfield Lake Park is 1 mile east of the subject property.
-Approximately 300 feet south of the subject property is the South Sheridan Boulevard and Morrison Road bus stop, which is served by the RTD 11, 51, and 4 buses.
-The 11 bus runs east-west along Mississippi Avenue and Kentucky Avenue with 30-minute headways.
+Cuatro Vientos Park is 0.3 miles northeast of the subject property.
+Approximately 450 feet south of the subject property is the Perry Street and Morrison Road bus stop, which is served by the RTD 4 bus.
 The 4 bus runs north-south along Sheridan Boulevard between Evans Avenue and Kentucky Avenue before turning east along Morrison Road to Alameda Avenue with 30-minute headways.
-The 51 bus runs north-south along Sheridan Boulevard with 30-minute headways.